-In this work, we have demonstrated a novel method using interdigitated electrodes, broadband dielectric spectroscopy, and electrostatic precipitation together as an efficient and powerful approach studying the phase and glass transitions of organic particles under various cooling rates.
-The method is particularly suitable for studying the glass transition of submicron organic particles whose mass loading is generally too small for other kinds of glass transition measurement techniques.
+In this work, we have demonstrated a novel method using interdigitated electrodes, broadband dielectric spectroscopy, and electrostatic precipitation together as an efficient and powerful approach for studying the phase and glass transitions of organic particles under various cooling rates.
+The method is particularly suitable for studying the glass transition of submicron organic particles of which the mass loading is generally too small for other kinds of glass transition measurement techniques.
 The results from this technique agree well with published studies using other methods.
-Future publications will report glass transition measurements for simulated SOA mixtures as well as laboratory produced SOA particles.
+Future publications will report glass transition measurements for simulated SOA mixtures as well as laboratory-produced SOA particles.

-The dielectric relaxation peaks of glycerol and four other compounds were recorded, and the logarithm of characteristic relaxation time were calculated and plotted as a function of inverse temperature.
-The transition between the super-Arrhenius and Arrhenius curves were used to determine the temperature where the super-cooled liquid fell out of equilibrium to become glass, which is defined as the true experimental glass transition temperature.
+The dielectric relaxation peaks of glycerol and four other compounds were recorded, and the logarithm of characteristic relaxation time was calculated and plotted as a function of inverse temperature.
+The transition between the super-Arrhenius and Arrhenius curves was used to determine the temperature at which the supercooled liquid fell out of equilibrium to become glass, which is defined as the true experimental glass transition temperature.
 Furthermore, cooling rates are demonstrated to have an effect on the glass transition temperature.
-By changing the cooling rate from 2 K/min to 10 K/min, the glass transition temperature increases by at least 5 K for glycerol.
+By changing the cooling rate from 2 to 10 K min^{-1} , the glass transition temperature increases by at least 5 K for glycerol.